 Oman is a year-round snorkeling destination, with a reliably warm and dry climate.
-You may want to avoid the blistering summer months (from April to September), when the temperatures can exceed 104°F/40°, and prefer the winter season, with temperatures rarely climbing much above 86°F/30°C. Rains are rare, sharp and only fleeting, mostly occurring in January and February.
+You may want to avoid the blistering summer months (from April to September), when the temperatures can exceed 104°F/40°, and preferably in the winter season, with temperatures rarely climbing much above 86°F/30°C. Rains are rare, sharp, and only fleeting, mostly occurring in January and February.

 ADD A SPOT

 Common in the Daymaniyat Islands.

 Frequently seen on all spots, particularly in the Daymaniyat Islands.

 Coral reef with many fish and sea turtles

 Sheltered bay with coral patches and a great diversity of fish